teknium1/alpaca-discord/README.md

 ## Overview
 Alpaca-Discord is a software project for running the Alpaca (or LLaMa) Large Language Model as a discord bot.
 The bot is designed to run locally on a PC with as little as 10GB of VRAM.
 The bot listens for messages mentioning its username, processes the message content, and generates a response based on the input.
+Added support for simply DM'ing the bot for private conversations.
+Simply message and it will respond.

 I am definitely open to Pull Requests and other contributions if anyone who likes the bot wants to collaborate on adding new features, making it more robust, etc.